 Gabrielle Chanel was quite superstitious.
-Mysterious symbols, lining figures and talismans which Mademoiselle easily introduced into new collections, thereby prescribing them in the historical code of her House, saved her from frequent fears, complex circumstances and blows of fate.
-Les Talismans de Chanel Haute Joaillerie collection is just about them.
+Mysterious symbols, lining figures and talismans, all of which Mademoiselle easily introduced into new collections, thereby prescribing them in the historical code of her House, saved her from frequent fears, complex circumstances and blows of fate.
+Les Talismans de Chanel Haute Joaillerie collection is all about just them.

 Chanel’s codes in Les Talismans collection

 This time round there were no feathers and lions.
 As a leitmotif, a four-leafed clover was chosen.
 It was described as a protected amulet by those as far back as the druids.
 The motif is caught in monochrome diamond necklaces, brightly colored rings and stylized brooch-insignias.
 Camellia, a laconic, odorless flower, which the English dandies pinned on lapels of jackets, is also reflected in some pieces.

 The sensual nature of Gabrielle Chanel found inspiration in virtually everything: medieval stained-glass windows, Russian icons, Chinese screens, Byzantine mosaics, Egyptian drawing letters, and much more.
 In Les Talismans, three “national” themes are presented — China, Venice and Byzantium.
 These are historical and geographical points that were of interest to the Great Mademoiselle.